wannier-berri/wannier-berri-org/source/index.rst

 ##########################################
-Postdoc positionb availabele Now:
+Postdoc position available Now:
 ##########################################

-A postdoc position availabel to work on WannierBerri immediately.
+A postdoc position available to work on WannierBerri immediately.
 See details `here <https://psi-k.net/jobs/postdoc-position-on-the-development-and-applicatio/>`__

 ###################################
 New features in version-0.10.0